Frank Webb (artist): Biography

 Webb was born in 1927 in North Versailles, Pennsylvania, a suburb of Pittsburgh.
 He served in the US Navy during World War II and was recalled during the Korean War to serve aboard the USS Macon (CA-132).
 He enrolled at the Art Institute of Pittsburgh via the GI Bill and worked as a commercial illustrator after graduation, eventually taking over and running a commercial studio.

-In 1970 Webb enrolled in a watercolor workshop led by Edgar Whitney, and subsequently began exhibiting extensively, becoming a member of the American Watercolor Society in 1973.
+In 1970, Webb enrolled in a watercolor workshop led by Edgar Whitney, and subsequently began exhibiting extensively, becoming a member of the American Watercolor Society in 1973.
 This is one of the oldest non-profit societies in the United States.
 Webb retired from his commercial studio in 1980 and began teaching workshops in watercolor painting.
-He has taught over 500 workshops in every state in the United States as well as internationally.
-He stressed the importance of having a sketch or drawing of your painting before you paint, design, draw, etc. He thinks you will be able to find all the key elements you want to include in a piece by doing so.
-The sketch will come to life when you begin to paint.
+He taught over 500 workshops in every state in the United States as well as internationally.
+He stressed the importance of having a sketch or drawing of your painting before you paint, design, draw, etc. He thought artists would be able to find all the key elements they wanted to include in a piece by doing so, and then the sketch would come to life when they began to paint.